Glaucoma - An Overview

-Glaucoma is a condition which causes a relative rise in the fluidic pressure in the eyes which ultimately deteriorates the optic nerve in turn causing loss of vision in the long run.
-Optic nerve is the link between the eye and the brain.
+Glaucoma is a condition that causes a relative rise in the fluidic pressure in the eyes which ultimately deteriorates the optic nerve in turn causing loss of vision in the long run.
+The optic nerve is the link between the eye and the brain.
 It sends visual signals to the brain.
 It is an absolutely necessary link for continuous vision and for the eye to function appropriately.
 Glaucoma is also known as the silent thief of sight, it gradually snatches the power of sight as the peripheral vision is lost imperceptibly and eventually causes total blindness.
 You will need treatment for the rest of your life once this disease is detected as there is no subtle cure.

 A clear liquid known as aqueous humor produced in the posterior of the eye flows in the anterior chamber (front part) of the eye through the drainage canal located in the side corners of the eye where the iris and the cornea meet.
 This keeps the eye and the related tissue nourished and replenished.
 This liquid is continuously produced and circulated.
 What happens is sometimes the drainage angle gets blocked due to unknown reasons and the liquid fills in the lining as there is no space to escape or the draining process might have become slow.
 The liquid may backup and create extreme pressure in the posterior of the eye known as intraocular pressure, which damages the optic nerve.